ds-utilities/ICE/src/Python_version/README.md

 Python version of ICE.
-Currently, the base clssification algorithms are under sci-kit-learn.
+Currently, the base clssification algorithms are under scikit-learn.